yashwinic12/yashwinic12/README.md

 ## - 🔭 I’m currently working on Webapps and Machine Learning Models
 ## - 🌱 I’m currently learning more about React and AWS
 ## - 👯 I’m looking to collaborate on Webapps
-## - ⚡️ Fun fact: I am all about humor
 [
 # Languages and Tools
 ### HTML5